nvaws/saa-c03/newLab.md

 Edit code inline - delete the existing code in index.js and paste the one here.
 Update region name (line 5, 13) and table name (line 27) in the code.
 Save.
 Keep the tab open

+**Activity 04: Creating a REST API using AWS API Gateway to trigger te Lambda function**

 go to APIGateway
 Get Started
 Create API
 Choose the protocol: REST
 Create new API: New API
 Settings
 API Name: NewProspectsAPI
 Endpoint Type: Regional
 Create API

 You API will get created and you should be in resources section.
 Click on Actions dropdown and Create Resource Resource Name: prospects